carlomilanesi/measures-rs/docs/Tutorial.md

 It should print: `The distance is 100 km`.
 Notice that the characters "` km`" are not part of your code.
 They are printed because of the type of the variable `distance`.
+The type of such a variable is `Measure::<KiloMetre>`, meaning _"a measure whose unit of measurement is kilometres (or kilometers)"_.

 Such a variable encapsulates an `f64` number, whose value is `100`.

 The unit of measurement is not stored in memory.
 It is just in the type of the variable.

-You can access the value of a measure by adding these two statements to your function `main`:
+You can access the value of a measure by adding these two statements at the end of your function `main`:
 ```rust
     let distance_value: f64 = distance.value;
     println!("The distance is {distance_value}.");